max-kim/static-code-analyzer/README.md

             print('word: {}, occurrence: {}'.format(word, occurrence))
 ```

-You can check the 'simpanalyzer' results and warnings in logs by path: /<simpanalyzer path>/logs.
+You can check the 'simpanalyzer' results and warnings in logs by path: /\<installed path\>/logs.

 Other
 -----

-This lib is a homewokr in OTUS Python web-dev.
+This lib is a homewokr for OTUS Python web-dev.
 Original link is [here](https://gist.github.com/Melevir/5754a1b553eb11839238e43734d0eb79).